-She is a co-founder of the Center for Child & Family Health in Durham, North Carolina, and she co-directs its NC Child Treatment Program, a comprehensive, public mental health initiative that trains clinicians to deliver evidence-based treatments for trauma across the state.
+She is a co-founder of the Center for Child & Family Health in Durham, North Carolina, past director of its trauma assessment, treatment, prevention and research programs; past director of training; she is Director Emeritus of the NC Child Treatment Program, a comprehensive, public mental health initiative that trains clinicians to deliver evidence-based treatments for trauma across the state.

 Amaya-Jackson has helped raise the National Child Traumatic Stress Network (NCTSN) to its current prominence and advance its dedication to increasing access and quality of care to children and families across the U.S. through intense collaboration with other providers to build trauma-informed systems, state of the art training, and other resources.
-She is deputy director of the National Center for Child Traumatic Stress, which coordinates the 117 NCTSN sites nationwide.
+She is Co-Director of the UCLA-Duke National Center for Child Traumatic Stress, which coordinates the 140 NCTSN sites nationwide.

-Training: University of North Carolina at Chapel Hill School of Medicine; University of California at Los Angeles
+Training: University of North Carolina at Chapel Hill School of Medicine (Psychiatry, Preventive Medicine, Robert Wood John Clinical Scholar); University of California at Los Angeles (Child & Adolescent Psychiatry)